Frequently Asked Questions

 Further, the New NY Broadband Program was structured to work in conjunction with Charter Communications’ New York State Broadband Expansion Plan (as discussed below), though which the company is deploying new broadband access to 145,000 locations under conditions established by the New York State Public Service Commission.
 These locations were removed from eligibility within the Program, as to not allocate scarce funding to an area where a commitment to deliver broadband already exists.

-To the extent your location is addressed by a BPO award, you may identify the Program Phase associated with the award by consulting the Broadband Availability Map.
+If your location is addressed by a BPO award, you may identify the Program Phase associated with the award by consulting the Broadband Availability Map.
 Query your address, and click the link contained in the “About BPO Awards” tab of the Results section.

 To identify which technology (Fiber-to-the-Home, Fixed Wireless, DSL, Satellite) is being utilized by the applicable provider at your address, you may consult the Broadband Availability Map or Residential Broadband Search tool.
 Query your address, and view the tabs for “Technology” and/or “Download Speed” in the Results section.